The Cultural Impact of 'The Simpsons'

 It's possible that during the mid-'90s the show was so good that even the tiniest slip in quality is glaring.
 The show might be a victim of "'The Simpsons' did it already," as writers have increasing difficulty coming up with fresh stories and jokes.
 "The Simpsons" might still be as good as it ever was, but the audience could be fragmented and distracted by a splintered media landscape.
 It's also possible that the writing just hasn't been as good, or the show's satire seems quaint in an era when reality has become too unbelievable to mock.
 It's likely a little bit of all those factors.

-Yet, as of May 2017, "The Simpsons" has broadcast more than 600 episodes and aired for more seasons than any prime-time scripted show in TV history.
-By the time its 30th season ends, there will be more episodes of "The Simpsons" than any prime-time scripted show, surpassing the record held by "Gunsmoke" [source: Porter].
+Yet, as of December 2019, "The Simpsons" has broadcast more than 672 episodes and aired for more seasons than any prime-time scripted show in TV history.
+There have been more episodes of "The Simpsons" than any prime-time scripted show, surpassing the record held by "Gunsmoke" [source: Porter].

 Whatever the show's current quality, or whenever its run ends, one thing's for sure: We'll always remember Springfield.

 I'm a big fan of "The Simpsons," and have been since I was very young.
 But I've had the theme song stuck in my head for three weeks now — please help.
 (My favorite Simpsons character is Professor Frink.)

 - Block, Alex Ben & Kim Masters. "'Simpsons' Cast Blinks in Salary Showdown With Fox."
 Hollywood Reporter.
 Oct.
 7, 2011.
 (May 3, 2017) http://www.hollywoodreporter.com/live-feed/simpsons-cast-fox-pay-cut-245648